Azure/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 ### Custom Azure Image resource from a resource group
 By selecting a custom Azure Image resource from a resource group, you can create your own image locally through Hyper-V or an Azure VM but have the portability and flexibility of image management through an Azure Image resource.
 Enter or select values for the following parameters:
 - **Rdsh Image Source**, select **CustomImage**.
 - **Rdsh Custom Image Source Name**
 - **Rdsh Custom Image Source Resource Group**

+Ignore the following parameters:
+- **Vm Image Vhd Uri**
+- **Rdsh Gallery Image SKU**
+- **Rdsh Use Managed Disks**
+- **Storage Account Resource Group Name**

+### Custom image from a Shared Image Gallery
+By selecting a custom image resource from a Shared Image Gallery, you can create your own image locally through Hyper-V or an Azure VM but have the portability and flexibility of image management through an Azure Shared Image Gallery.
+Enter or select values for the following parameters:
+- **Rdsh Image Source**, select **SharedImageGallery**.
+- **Rdsh Custom Image Source Name**
+- **Rdsh Custom Image Source Resource Group**